 App Store Optimisation (ASO) for Apple App Store

-Since its launch in 2008, the Apple App Store has amassed nearly 1 million apps, recording a staggering 50 billion installs globally.
+Since its launch in 2008, the Apple App Store has amassed a staggering number of installs globally.
 Since the vast majority of apps are downloaded as a result of keyword searches, it is essential that your app is keyword optimised as this will improve your visibility and return on investment.
 We will conduct keyword research for your app, using specialist tools to expand your existing keyword list.
 We will then gather ranking and competition data for each keyword, and will also research the keywords being targeted by your top three competitors.
 Finally, we will write meta content for your app that targets the most appropriate and popular of your target keywords and stays in keeping with your brand.
 The keyword research, rankings and meta content recommendations will all be provided in an Excel format.

 Google offers financial support to European news publishers

 Google has offered cash support to European news publishers and journalism start-ups.

 Over the next three years, the €150m innovation fund will provide news organisations with funds to increase revenue and traffic, as well as providing digital training and funds for research.

 This new partnership will include the Financial Times and the Guardian, as well as Spain’s El Pais, and Germany’s Die Zeit.
 This comes after Google was criticised by some organisations who accused the company of abusing its market share and distorting internet search results.

 Google hopes that other global publishers will join in, accepting that while it may have made some mistakes along the way, but determined to show that its keen to work alongside publishers to ensure that quality journalism is sustained in the digital age.